jbytecode/mcga.jl/README.md

 # mcga.jl
-Machine Coded Genetic Algorithms in Julia
+Machine Coded Genetic Algorithms in Julia.

 This is the Julia implementation of the R package `mcga`.